 Milwaukee didn’t quite know what to make of Valdez.
 Colorful and charismatic, he quickly built a congregation of nearly 1,000 members, all of whom were expected to contribute 10 percent of their income to the church.

 A “miracle service” was the highlight of each Sunday afternoon, with long lines of people shuffling toward Valdez to be healed.

 Valdez always said he wasn’t personally able to heal, he only prayed for healing and sometimes God answered the prayer.
-He also freely spoke of sometimes using earthly medical care himself, including operations to remove an ailing gallbladder and an emergency surgery for a burst appendix.
+He also freely spoke of the times he needed more-earthly medical intervention, including operations to remove an ailing gallbladder and an emergency surgery for a burst appendix.

 “I tell our people that if prayers don’t work for you, then get the best doctor you can find.
-God put doctors here for a purpose,” he explained to a local newspaper.
+God put doctors here for a purpose,” he told a newspaper reporter.

-In reality Valdez knew he had to be careful about healing claims.
-Wisconsin law has harsh penalties for non-medically trained individuals claiming to treat aliments.
-State statutes have a religious exception for Christian Science practitioners – but not Pentecostal preachers.
+Valdez knew he had to be careful about healing claims.
+Wisconsin law has harsh penalties for non-medically trained individuals claiming to treat ailments.
+State statutes do contain a religious exception for Christian Science practitioners – but not Pentecostal preachers.